holdenweb/textual-forms/README.md

 people extend it rather than craft their own.

-If you have `uv` installed you can run the demo program without cloning the repository with the `uvx` command
+If you have `uv` installed you can run the demo program without cloning the repository with the `uvx` command.

     uvx --from git+https://github.com/holdenweb/textual-forms.git forms-app

-This should produce a window that looks something like this:
+This should produce a window that looks something like the one below.Terminate the run with CTRL-Q. The program is designed to let you experiment.
+Do feel free to exercise it, tweak it and provide feedback.
+I'm quite happy to receive feedback as issues against the repo, or as email to steve@holdenweb.com.

 ![Screenshot of forms.py in action](images/screenshot.gif "textual_forms demo")

 The inputs are validated on any change, and validation problems are reported underneath the field in question.
+Pressing the Submit button checks that all fields are valid, and if so posts a `Form.Submitted` Message; otherwise it displays a notification to fix the fields.
+Pressing Cancel posts a `Form.Cancelled` Message.
+Both Messages provide a reference to the form.

 ![Screenshot of validation messages](images/validation.gif "textual_forms validation")

-When you submit the form, the demo program displays the values you've entered as a dictionary, keyed by the field names.
+When the demo program receives `FormSubmitted` it notifies you of the values you've entered as a dictionary, keyed by the field names.

 ![Screenshot of forms result](images/results.gif "textual_forms validation")